-This is part of a series of articles on how to combat the fear of clowns, CLICK HERE to read the other articles on the “creepy clown” stereotype
+This is part of a series of articles to combat coulrophobia (the fear of clowns), educate the uninformed public about the consequences of masquerading as “scary clowns”, and defend #REALCLOWNS.
+CLICK HERE to read the other articles on the “creepy clown” stereotype.

 Before you know it the stores will be full of Halloween merchandise.

 Already Pennywise “creepy clown” images from Steven King’s IT films are appearing in Wal-Mart in anticipation of the new movie opening in September.

 (If you’re scratching your head wondering “What’s so wrong with creepy clowns?”, then read my blog about why they are bad for the family entertainer business.)

 So what can clowns do to prepare for this?

 I called Wal-Mart corporate stores (1-800-WALMART or 1-800-925-6278) and made my formal complaint.

 I was very nice and friendly.
 I told the receptionist I found the Pennywise IT image on a t-shirt in the men’s department offensive to me and scary to children.

 I also told her about the Mooseburger Camp’s All Star Clown Show that is produced in the city of Buffalo free for the public.
 If children are scared of clowns, it drastically impacts the attendance of the show.